Chengqi

 Outstanding Research in Leadership at UTS (2011).
 He was also awarded the

-2021 IEEE ICDM Outstanding Service Award.
+2021 IEEE International Conference on Data Mining (ICDM) Outstanding Service

 Leaderships: On 16 April